BCS-io/letting/README.md

 ## Getting Started

 ### Create a server
+1. Clean up ssh keys
-1. Create new server by environment
+2. Create new server by environment
    - Update DNS to the ip address
 3. Install playbooks
 4. Provision with Ansible playbook